 This is important because circadian rhythms can influence sleep-wake cycles, hormone release, eating habits and digestion, body temperature, and other important bodily functions.
 Biological clocks that run fast or slow can result in disrupted or abnormal circadian rhythms.
 Irregular rhythms have been linked to various chronic health conditions, such as sleep disorders, obesity, diabetes, depression, bipolar disorder, and seasonal affective disorder.

-On every list of “Habits of Successful People” you’ll find getting up early as a key factor to a successful day.
-Getting up early is much easier if you go to bed at a scheduled time, and this is true for everyone, not just adults!
+On every “Habits of Successful People” list, you’ll find the habit of getting up early as a key factor to a successful day.
+Getting up early is much easier if you’ve gone to bed at a scheduled time, and this is true for everyone, not just adults!
 So, instead of allowing a nighttime sugar-dump this Halloween, why not allow a predetermined amount of candy at a specific time each day?
-This will help you maintain a healthy sleep routine for your family and allow the kids to enjoy their treats for days to come instead of gorging themselves in one night.
+This will help you maintain a healthy sleep routine for your family and allow the kids to enjoy their sugary treats for days to come instead of gorging themselves in one night.